 Prerequisite(s): BUS 200.
 Information requirements, planning, design, implementation, facilities, equipment, replacement of equipment, and control.
 Analysis of cost/benefit relationships to the total management effort.

-Restriction(s): Consent of the Instructor and second semester Junior standing.
+Restriction(s): Senior Standing.
 Students function as teams of analysts and programmers to complete a comprehensive system development project(s).
 Teams analyze selected programs, design a system to solve the problem including project specifications, system flow-chart and timeline for completion.
 Systems analysis and programming skills will be emphasized.
 Teams will make formal presentations of their results.